jpmat296/ory-docs/docs/hydra/5min-tutorial.md

 Note: The following commands run Hydra inside Docker.
 If you have the ORY Hydra CLI installed locally, you can omit
-`docker-compose -f quickstart.yml exec /hydra` in front of each command.
+`docker-compose -f quickstart.yml exec hydra` in front of each command.

 The OAuth 2.0 client uses port `4444` and `4445`.
 The former is ORY Hydra's public endpoint, the latter its administrative endpoint.
 For more information